S E A R C H ( wut r u lookng fr)

 That is, to counter the stale, overly academic miserable L-Acc and the boring right-wing-talking-points-dressed-up-like-high-brow-theory R-Acc alike - not to mention all the [BLANK]/Acc's in between that used some humor but frequently broke character to slip into some sort of serious project - Cute/Acc was - well, simply cute.

-On another register, if I were to speculate as the psychoanalyst in training that I am, I would have to say Robin Mackay and Amy Ireland's somewhat apparent online (and in person? who am I to say, I'm trying to avoid being a nosy tabloid!) flirtatious romance influenced the creation of Cute/Acc to some degree, perhaps to the degree that Cute/Acc is merely an inside joke and any attribution of a 'deeper meaning' (a notion antithetical to most if not all of accelerationism) is misguided.
+On another register, if I were to speculate as the psychoanalyst in training that I am, I would have to say Maya and Amy Ireland's somewhat apparent online (and in person? who am I to say, I'm trying to avoid being a nosy tabloid!) flirtatious romance influenced the creation of Cute/Acc to some degree, perhaps to the degree that Cute/Acc is merely an inside joke and any attribution of a 'deeper meaning' (a notion antithetical to most if not all of accelerationism) is misguided.

 2: On the Origins of Cuties